 - Have aging pipes replaced by an expert.

-- Schedule regular, professional drain cleaning services.
+- Schedule regular, professional drain cleaning and burst pipe repair services.